Developing travel itineraries

 2. Local transport

-Where available, include train rides to get your travellers from one place to another.
-Turn a simple transfer in an additional experience of their trip.
-Also look into long-distance buses for further destinations.
-And into the local public transport system for shorter distances.
-When you select private transport, make sure to work with local drivers and well-maintained vehicles.
+Wherever possible, include train journeys to move your travellers between locations.
+Transform a simple transfer into an additional part of their experience.
+Additionally, explore long-distance buses for more distant destinations and use the local public transport system for shorter distances.
+In cased where private transport is required, make sure to collaborate with local drivers and choose well-maintained (electrical) vehicles.

 3. Sustainable accommodations